-Today in science: Uranus discovered by accident | EarthSky.org
+Uranus discovered by accident in 1781 by William Herschel

 King George III was pleased, whatever the name.
 As a result of Herschel’s discovery, the king knighted him and appointed him to the position of court astronomer.
 The pension attached let Herschel quit his day job as a musician and focus his full attention on observing the heavens.
 He went on to discover several moons around other gas giant planets.
 He also compiled a catalog of 2,500 celestial objects that’s still in use today.

-In 1977, astronomers using the Kuiper Airborne Observatory made another serendipitous discovery – of rings around the planet Uranus.
+In 1977, astronomers using the Kuiper Airborne Observatory made another serendipitous discovery.
+They found rings around the planet Uranus.
 That discovery made Uranus the second known ringed planet in our solar system.
+Currently Uranus has 13 known rings and 27 known moons, most of which are small.

 The closest we humans have come to Uranus was in 1986, when the Voyager 2 spacecraft swung by the planet.
-At its closest, the spacecraft came within 81,500 kilometers (50,600 miles) of Uranus’s cloudtops on Jan.
-24, 1986.
+At its closest, the spacecraft came within 81,500 kilometers (50,600 miles) of Uranus’s cloud tops on January 24, 1986.
 Voyager 2 radioed thousands of images and voluminous amounts of other scientific data on the planet, its moons, rings, atmosphere, interior and the magnetic environment surrounding Uranus.

-Bottom line: British astronomer William Herschel discovered the planet Uranus – first planet to be discovered since ancient times – on March 13, 1781.
+Bottom line: British astronomer William Herschel discovered the planet Uranus – the first planet discovered since ancient times – on March 13, 1781.